 The mission of the MCCTR Tracking and Evaluation Core is to help determine whether the MCCTR is well implemented, efficiently managed, and demonstrably effective.
 Its goal is to provide the prospective and retrospective information necessary to course-correct the initiatives and management of the MCCTR when necessary.

 The MCCTR Tracking and Evaluation Core's leadership is based at the Center for Research Evaluation (CERE) on the University of Mississippi's main campus in Oxford, MS. Housed in the University of Mississippi's Office of Research and Sponsored Programs, CERE works at the national, state, and local levels to design and implement appropriate evaluation protocols to investigate best practices in education, public service, and other areas; identify effective practices that positively impact program success; and help project directors and their staff make better decisions about project improvement.
 For more information, visit their site.

-Sarah Mason, PhD, Tracking and Evaluation Core Leader, University of Mississippi subaward PI
+- Sarah Mason, PhD, Tracking and Evaluation Core Leader, University of Mississippi subaward PI

-Joey Mason, MA, Tracking and Evaluation Co-Investigator
+- Joey Rutherford, MA, Tracking and Evaluation Co-Investigator

 - Mr. Rutherford is the Assistant Director of the Center for Research Evaluation at the University of Mississippi.